Show All Products

 Suzuki touch-up paint is simple and easy to use regardless of whether you use it as a touch-up paint pen, bottle and brush, or car spray paint.
 Follow the guidance below for the correct use of each.

-How to use the Suzuki paint pen?
+How good is a Suzuki touch-up paint pen?

 Does Suzuki touch up paint need a primer?